Hundreds of people have fallen ill because of tainted tap water in a small town on New Zealand’s North Island.

 Schools were forced to close because of the outbreak in Havelock North.

-Health officials said on Monday that two patients were in a critical condition and 19 others remained in a local hospital after testing positive for the campylobacter bacteria.
+Health officials said that two patients were in a critical condition and 19 others remained in a local hospital after testing positive for the campylobacter bacteria.

-Anna Kirk, a spokeswoman for the Hawke's Bay District Health Board, said the death of an elderly woman at a nursing home was also being investigated, although it was not yet clear if she had contracted the illness.
+A spokeswoman for the Hawke’s Bay District Health Board, said the death of an elderly woman at a nursing home was also being investigated.

-Ms Kirk said at least 200 people have been treated by local doctors over recent days and that officials estimate up to 2,000 people have been taken ill.
+At least 200 people have been treated by local doctors and officials estimate up to 2,000 people have been taken ill.

-A bacterial outbreak on the scale of that in Havelock North is relatively rare in New Zealand, which markets its clean, green image to tourists.
+A bacterial outbreak of this scale is relatively rare in New Zealand, which markets its clean, green image to tourists.

-New Zealand Prime Minister John Key said on Monday that the situation was unacceptable and it was clear a large amount of material needed to get into the water supply for it to become so contaminated.
+New Zealand Prime Minister John Key said the situation was unacceptable and it was clear a large amount of material needed to get into the water supply for it to become so contaminated.

 “Fundamentally, we need to understand how it took place,” he said.